Kheush98/Shopping-list/README.md

 This repository contains my implementation of the "Shopping-list" mini-project, part of my learning journey in JavaScript on Udemy with Professor Brad Traversy.
 The project focuses on applying fundamental JavaScript concepts to create a simple and interactive shopping list application.

 ## Project Features:
 .
-Add Items: Easily add items to your shopping list.
+Add Items: Easily add items to your shopping list.\n .
-.
 Remove Items: Remove items from the list with a single click.
 .
 Mark as Completed: Mark items as completed when you've purchased them.
 .
 Persistent Data: The shopping list data is stored locally, ensuring your list is available even after a page refresh.